livejs/dotjs2016/script.md

 * If you don't want to build your own lights, you can use DMX512
 * DMX stands for **Digitial Multiplex**
 * It's a standard for digital networks and it's commonly used for professional lightning, like you can see in this theatre: all the lights and lasers are controlled using DMX
-*
-* The 512 stands for 512 channels, so each DMX512 universe  can have 512 seperate channels
-* Every channel has 1 byte
+* The 512 stands for 512 channels (each channel has 1 byte)
+* A network of DMX devices is called a DMX Universe
+* Every universe consists of one sender and multiple devices
+* The devices are connected in series with each other
+* Each device can have multiple channels

 * My DMX512 universe consists of a USB DMX Interface, 2 PAR lights and a fog machine
 * I have a Node.js-app running on my computer, which can talk over USB to the DMX interface
 * The DMX interface expects an array of 512 bytes
 * Each DMX device can have multiple channels and a configured address
-* The devices are connected in series
 * The PAR lights have 3 channels each, which means the first one is at address 1, the second one at address 4, the fog machine at 7.
 * If I want to turn the first PAR light to red, I send the following array